ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 Follow the prompt :

-`1.Provide the paths to native and predicted PDB files.
+1. Provide the paths to native and predicted PDB files.

-2.Specify atom types to include (e.g., C5, P, or all).
+2. Specify atom types to include (e.g., C5, P, or all).

-3.Merge the CG-RMSD results with precomputed scores.
+3. Merge the CG-RMSD results with precomputed scores.

-4.Generate and save correlation results and visualizations.`
+4. Generate and save correlation results and visualizations.

 Example Output: